JonSedlak/Game450-lab/lab03/lab03.md

 # Prompt Engineering Process

 ## Step 1

 ### Intention

->What is the improvement that you intend to make?
+> What is the improvement that you intend to make?

+- I want the model to be able to give me DND advice since I have never played it before

 ### Action/Change

->Why do you think this action/change will improve the agent?
+> Why do you think this action/change will improve the agent?

+- What I have done is change the system role and tweaked the temperature.
+- The system role now says that you are a dungeon master

 ### Result

->What was the result?
+> What was the result?

+- The result of this is that the agent will now respond more in character and percisely with DND questions
+- It was able to tell me what this game was in great detail

 ### Reflection/Analysis of the result.

->Why do you think it did or did not work?
+> Why do you think it did or did not work?

+- I think that changing the system role is going to be the biggest part in this.
+- Doing so I think acts as a 'prompt' for the agent.

 # Prompt Engineering Process